rackerlabs/support-how-to/content/general/overview-role-based-access-control-rbac.md

 The account owner is the only user who can perform the following actions:

 -   Create new users, modify existing users, and delete users.
 -   Make changes to contacts, including the billing contact.

 ### What is a role?

-The term *role* describes the level of access associated with a user's account.
+The term *role* describes the level of access that is associated with a user's account.
 RBAC limits risk by ensuring that users do not have access to features that extend beyond their areas of expertise or responsibility.

 A role can grant access to all of the resources relating to a single product or to multiple products.
 RBAC does not restrict access to specific files, directories, or servers.

 ### What roles are available through RBAC?

-RBAC has the following roles.
+This section describes the roles that are available through RBAC.

 #### Multiple-product roles

-Multiple-product roles grant access to resources associated with multiple products.
+Multiple-product roles grant access to resources that are associated with multiple products.

 RBAC has the following multiple-product roles:

--   **Full access** - The full access role has permissions to create, read, update, and delete resources within multiple designated products.
+-   **Full Access** - The Full Access role has permissions to create, read, update, and delete resources within multiple designated products.

--   **Read-only access** - The read-only access role has permissions to view resources within multiple designated products.
+-   **Read-only Access** - The Read-only Access role has permissions to view resources within multiple designated products.

 These permissions apply to products that are RBAC-enabled.

-**Note**: Users with full access and read-only access roles have automatic access to all new products that become RBAC-enabled, with the exception of account administration tasks such as billing.
+**Note**: Users with Full Access and Read-Only Access roles have automatic access to all new products that become RBAC-enabled, with the exception of account administration tasks such as billing.
 Product roles do not include account roles.

 #### Custom roles

 Custom roles enable account owners to assign users different permissions for different products.
 After a user is assigned custom roles, those roles can only be changed on a per-product basis.

 RBAC has the following custom roles:

--   **Product:admin** - The product admin role has permissions to create, read, update, and delete resources for the designated product.
+-   **Product:admin** - The Product Admin role has permissions to create, read, update, and delete resources for the designated product.

--   **Product:creator** - The product creator role has permissions to create, read, and update resources for the designated product.
-The creator role cannot delete a resource.
-(Any destructive actions are prohibited.)
+-   **Product:creator** - The Product Creator role has permissions to create, read, and update resources for the designated product.
+This role cannot delete a resource.
+All destructive actions are prohibited.

--   **Product:observer** - The product observer role has permissions to read given resources for the designated product.
+-   **Product:observer** - The Product Observer role has permissions to read given resources for the designated product.
 This role is read-only.

 #### Account roles

-Assign the following account roles to the users who manage your Rackspace customer account.
+Assign the following account roles to the users who manage your Rackspace customer account:

--   **Billing:admin** - The billing admin role has
+-   **Billing:admin** - The Billing Admin role has
     permissions to create, read, update, and delete billing and payment resources for the designated product.

--   **Billing:observer** - The billing observer role has
+-   **Billing:observer** - The Billing Observer role has
     permissions to read billing and payment resources for the designated product.
 This role is read-only.

-To give a new user account permissions without product permissions, use the following steps:
+To give a user account permissions without product permissions, use the following steps:

+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).
+2. In the top navigation bar, click **Account > User Management**.
+3. Click on the user for whom you want to assign permissions.
+4. In the **Product Permissions** area, next to **Rackspace Cloud Product Permissions**, click **Edit Permissions**.

+   The **Rackspace Cloud Permissions** panel opens.

+5. Under **Access**, choose **Custom (Per Product Access)**.
-1. Choose the **Custom** setting and ensure that all product roles are set to **No Access**.
+6. In the **Product Access** area, ensure that all product roles are set to **No Access**, then click **Save**.
-2. Assign the **billing** account role to the user.

-**Note:** A user may be assigned both a product role and an account role.
+**Note**: A user may be assigned both a product role and an account role.

 ### What are the contact types in the Cloud Control Panel?

 Contact types are similar to tags.
 Using contact types can help account owners manage users.
 The Cloud Control Panel offers the following contact types:

 -   **Primary** - This contact type is automatically assigned to the owner of the account.
 Each account has a single Primary contact.

 -   **Billing** - This contact type is automatically assigned to the account and populated with the billing address for the account.
     There is one Billing contact per account.
-It is not necessary to assign a username to the Billing contact.
+You don't need to assign a username to the Billing contact.

--   **Administrative** - This contact type can be assigned to users who primarily handle administrative duties such as billing and payments.
+-   **Administrative** - This contact type is assigned to users who primarily handle administrative duties such as billing and payments.
 Administrative contacts do not receive technical alerts from our automated systems.
 No specific account implications